Bita Ghezelayagh

 Work Description

-Talismanic Fragments was inspired by the art of felt-making among Turkmen women, and each piece evokes tile designs evident throughout the Middle East.
-Similar in size and pattern, each square contains a fragment designed to provoke reflection on the values of tradition and conservation, with particular emphasis on talismanic beliefs.
+Talismanic Fragments was inspired by the art of felt making among Turkmen women, a form of storytelling, and each piece evokes tile designs prevalent throughout the Middle East.
+Similar in size and pattern, each square contains a fragment designed to provoke reflection on the values of tradition and conservation, with a particular emphasis on talismanic beliefs.
+Influenced by post-revolutionary popular culture, Bita Ghezelayagh uses found objects and other street symbols combined with printed phrases, silkscreen printing and embroidery to cover the surface of her work.

 Artist Biography